-5. Talk to them, and listen when they talk to you.
+1. Talk to them, and listen when they talk to you.

-I have found that when there is a lady at church who I feel doesn’t like me, or isn’t real friendly with me, the key is to find what she is interested in, and ask her about it.
+I have found that when there is a lady at church who I feel doesn’t like me, or isn’t really friendly with me, the key is to find what she is interested in and ask her about it.
 I did this with one lady by asking her about her grandchildren.
 My goodness, she opened up and talked like we were best of friends.
 This works with our kids too!

-6. Be crazy and fun, so they want to be with you.
+2. Be crazy and fun, so they want to be with you.

-The crazy part just kind of happened to me somewhere after the fourth child. 🙂 After that, I had to start working on being FUN.
+The crazy part just kind of happened to me somewhere after the fourth child. 🙂 After that, I had to start working on being fun.
 It’s easy to get your mind focused on all the work to do, that one child you’re concerned about, the bills, etc. As a result, you forget to laugh and have fun.
 No one wants to be around someone who is irritable and stressed.

-7. Don’t be too proud to apologize when you need to.
+3. Don’t be too proud to apologize when you need to.

 If you have been snippy, or angry with them, as soon as you realize it, go back and apologize.
-Admit it – even though we are the parents, sometimes we are WRONG.
-It’s easy to over-react, get frustrated easily, and jump to conclusions.
+Admit it – even though we are the parents, sometimes we are wrong.
+It’s easy to overreact, get frustrated easily, and jump to conclusions.

-8. Pray for wisdom to know their heart, to reach it, win it, and keep it!
+4. Pray for wisdom to know their heart, to reach it, win it, and keep it!

-With each child you may do things a little differently, based on their personality.
-It would be MUCH easier if each child was the same, so once you figured it out, you’d be good to go! 🙂 But God, in His wisdom, made each of our children different to keep us depending on Him.
+With each child, you may do things a little differently, based on their personality.
+It would be much easier if each child was the same, so once you figured it out, you’d be good to go! 🙂 But God, in His wisdom, made each of our children different to keep us depending on Him.

-We need to daily ask God to guide us, and help us to do what we need to do in order to win and KEEP the hearts of our children!
+We need to daily ask God to guide us, and help us to do what we need to do in order to win and keep the hearts of our children!

 Get the help you need to win and keep your child’s heart!